basheim/website/posts/website/day-3-tags.md

 - Update blog page to be clearer.
 - Updating link formatting.
 - Create blog tags with sorted menus (website, startup, and random).
+- Create a complete front page.
+- Add recursive post searching (internal only)

 Tomorrows Goals:
-- Create a complete front page.
-- Blog Search based on tag / title.
+- Continue to write to the blog.
+- Clean up look of website further.
+- Explore another topic
+- Add blog searching in blog list.